dklassic/APFrameworkUI/Document.md

 ## WindowManager

 `WindowManager` serves a the central hub of everything, it is mostly responsible to creating and updating all the resources.
 It also relays inputs to the menu currently in focus.
 Out of box `WindowManager` uses singleton pattern, to make it easier to access from anywhere.
-But in my personal project, I also initialize and update it with the overarching framework for granualar control.
+But in my personal project, I also initialize and update it with the overarching framework for granualar control. `WindowManager` is also responsible for updating the presentation of `WindowUI`.

 The `WindowManager` needs to be initialized first before any subsequent call can be made, which is done using the `Awake` event function at the moment.

 ## Premade Menuing Systems

-There are two premade menuing system for the Framework.
+There are two premade menuing systems for the Framework.
 Each of them serves as a self-constained environment to handle how navigation works within.
 But you can bypass them entiring and manage the underlying `WindowUI` directly if you want to.

 Both menuing system share the `MenuSetup` struct to define their behavior.
 Additionally, default styling and layout of Windows can also be made by providing `MenuStyling` struct.